SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <mark>**STEP 4: (optional)**</mark>

 If you want to schedule a restart of one or more Teams devices then select option **6.
-Restart**.
+Device restart**.

 You will then be prompted for user input.